Photography Poetry Hellocards Hellograms Photo Art Tote Bag Kits Mouse Pad Kits Wearable Art Transfer Photo Kits

 The one tucked in your heart

-For through it will shine a corridor
+For through it will shine a corridor of hope

 That whatever befalls in your life